Great Ormond Street Hospital: Christmas mailing from 1941

 SOFII’s view

-No wonder Aline Reed of London agency Bluefrog chose this to present at SOFII’s first IWITOT (I Wish I’d Thought of That) event.
-It has everything: charm, courage, dedication and most of all is brilliantly innovative.
-How many mailings are there that are preserved for 70 years and then end up being sold?
+It is no wonder Aline Reed chose this to present at SOFII’s first IWITOT (I Wish I’d Thought of That) event.
+It has everything.
+Charm, courage, dedication and, most of all, it is brilliantly innovative.
+How many mailings have been preserved for 70 years and then end up being sold?

 Full marks must also go to Aline for her dogged research in finding out so much about the mailing and the challenges the fundraisers would have faced when trying to organise it, in the middle of a war.